 How can I watch the Stanley Cup without cable?

 You can watch ABC’s NHL playoff games for free with an OTA antenna.
-If you sign up for a streaming live TV service like DIRECTV STREAM, you can watch every NHL playoff game without cable.
+However, live TV streaming services like DIRECTV offer every NHL playoff channel, so you can tune in without a cable or satellite TV plan.